telerik/teststudio-docs/docs/automated-tests/coded-tests/coded-step.md

 > Once the scripting language is set on project level, it __cannot be changed__ to the other option.
 If you need to transform the coded solution to the other language, you need to __manually convert the code___ to the other scripting language.

 ## How to Implement a Coded Function in the Test?

+In Test Studio tests you can take advantage of reusing the recorded steps as coded functions as well as adding your own custom coded logic.

+### Convert a Recorded Step to Coded Function

+Most of the recorded steps can be converted to their corresponding coded function and allows to further customize the tests and actions.
+Select a recorded step, right click on it to trigger the <a href="/features/test-maintenance/test-step-context-menu" target="_blank">step context menu</a> and choose the option __Edit in Code__.

+![Convert to code][4]

+This automatically converts the step into a coded one and creates a new test method in the coded file associated with the test.
+The method represents the code required for this step depending on its type and different settings and properties set.

+![Recorded step in code][5]

+> __Tip__
+><br>
+><br>
+> Check out <a href="https://www.telerik.com/blogs/writing-coded-steps-test-studio" target="_blank">this neat tutorial</a> on converting steps to coded functions in Test Studio.

+### Insert Empty Coded Step

 To insert an empty coded step in the test choose the 'Coded Step' option from the <a href="/features/custom-steps/overview" target="_blank">Step Builder</a> - it is listed under the __Common__ section.